bootstrapworld/curriculum/lessons/Data-Science/standard-deviation/langs/en-us/slides.md

 To compute the standard deviation we add the squares of all _N_ distances, divide by _N-1_, then take the square root of the result.

-The process of finding standard deviation manually is a bit laborious.
-Keeping organized is crucial; a partially-completed table is provided on the bottom half of worksheet to support students in doing so.

 @teacher{The process of finding standard deviation manually is a bit laborious.
-Keeping organized is crucial; a partially-completed table is provided on the bottom half of worksheet to support students in doing so.}
+Keeping organized is crucial; a partially-completed table is provided on the bottom half of the worksheet to support students in doing so.}

 ---
 {layout="Launch"}